micro-os-plus/micro-test-plus-xpack/README.md

 - `include`

-The header file to be included in user project is:
+The header file to be included is:

 ```c++
 #include <micro-os-plus/micro-test-plus.h>